CarlosAraoz6/Womanium-Quantum-AI-2024-/README.md

 Project Deliverables:
 Our solution includes the following elements:

-Slide Presentation (PDF Format): A comprehensive presentation outlining our approach, methodology, and results.
-The slide presentation is named "QuantumPoissonSolver-Slides.pdf" and covers the theoretical background, implementation steps, and conclusions drawn from the project.
+**Slide Presentation (PDF Format):** A comprehensive presentation outlining our approach, methodology, and results.
+The slide presentation is named **"QuantumPoissonSolver-Slides.pdf"** and covers the theoretical background, implementation steps, and conclusions drawn from the project.
+Link: https://github.com/CarlosAraoz6/Womanium-Quantum-AI-2024-/blob/main/QuantumPoissonSolver-Slides.pdf

 ### Jupyter Notebookk "Quantum_AI_for_Climate final.ipynb" :
 #### 1. Problem Statement and Background